- Product description

-- Product details
+Product details

-Up to 35% of heat is lost through the ceiling if you have no insulation in your roof.
+Up to 35% of heat is lost through the ceiling in winter if you have no insulation in your roof.
 Fitting ceiling insulation will keep you warmer in winter and cooler in summer.

 Insulation for your ceiling is usually the quickest, cheapest and easiest form of insulation and will make a huge impact on your heating bills.
 Adding more heat without preventing heat loss is an expensive way to address the comfort of your home.
-So insulate first - then heat.
+So insulation is the logical first step.